 The park was originally opened in 1961 under the name Rebel Railroad.
-Then, in 1970 it was purchased by then Cleveland Browns owner Art Modell, and he renamed it Goldrush Junction.
-That wasn’t the final name change!
+Then, in 1970 it was purchased by then Cleveland Browns owner Art Modell.
+He renamed it Goldrush Junction.
+That wasn't the final name change!
 In 1976, Herschend Entertprises took over and it became Silver Dollar City.
-Finally, in 1986, Parton stepped onto the park’s board and it was named Dollywood.
+Finally, in 1986, Parton stepped onto the park's board and it was named Dollywood.

 There's a replica of Dolly's house